dagimg-dot/cjx-cli-tool/README.md

 6. You can check the version of the CJX CLI by typing `cjx -v` after the update is complete

 ---
-### Caution: If you are currently using v2.2, you should update to v3.0 manually by downloading v3.0 from the releases page.
+### Caution: If you are currently using v2.2 or less, you should update to v3.0 manually by downloading v3.0 from the releases page.
 ---

 ## Common Errors